hen-codes/small_python_projects/README.md

 # About this repository

 This repository contains small and so far mostly very simple projects written in Python.
 I write them for learning purposes.
+Hope I'll be able to code more complex stuff soon.